Marsh orchids

 Key traits

-March orchids are perennials with belowground tubers.
+Marsh orchids are perennials with belowground tubers.
 During winter, they persist as bulbs underground from which new shoots develop in spring.
 During this dormant phase, marsh orchids will likely survive low-intensity fires.
-Fires in the growing season will likely be much more damaging (Quarmby, 1999).
+Fires in the growing season will likely be much more damaging (Quarmby 1999).

-Seeds are wind-dispersed, achieving dispersal distances of 2–15m; Lososová et al, 2023).
-Seed are persistent in the seedbank (2-5 years).
-Fire impacts on seeds are unclear.
+Seeds are wind-dispersed, achieving dispersal distances of 2–15m; Lososová et al. 2023).
+Seeds are persisent in the seedbank (2-5 years) however, fire impacts on seeds are unclear.

 Plant response to fire